jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 (venv) PS C:\Users\arwhyte\Development\repos\github\arwhyte\django_tutorial> django-admin startproject mysite .
 ```

-:warning: make sure you include the trailing dot ('.') in the command.
-The dot creates the new project with a directory structure that simplifies deployment to a server.
+:warning: Make sure you include the trailing dot ('.') in the command.
+The dot creates the new
+project with a directory structure that simplifies deployment to a server.
 If you neglect to include the dot, delete the directories and files that were created (except 'venv') and run the command again along with the trailing doc ('.').

 Generating `mysite` results in the following project layout: